 - The first rays of the caudal fin (at the top and bottom of the fin) are round and often relatively short.

 - The anal fin is trapezoid in shape, shorter at the front and pointed at the rear, with the tip extending beyond the lower edge of the caudal fin.

 - Female fish are similar to male fish but have far shorter unpaired fins and short ventrals.

 - Wild and wild-type bettas all carry two copies of the short-fin allele, which is a recessive allele and causes bettas to have short fins.

-- Because the term given to domesticate short-fin bettas is ‘plakat’, .this gene is also sometimes referr to as the plakat allele.
+- Because the term given to domesticate short-fin bettas is ‘plakat’, .this gene is also sometimes referred to as the plakat allele.

-if you interesed please find more about bellow betta fish types.
+if you are interested please find out more about the below betta fish types.